MicroSaaSFactory

 Read this first

-The public demo is the product map before signup: see the operating loop, understand what is live or staged, and use the current route contract without hitting an auth-only dead end.
+The public demo is the product map before signup: see the operating loop, understand the validation path, and avoid an auth-only dead end.

 Quick start

-The public Demo path follows the live site: understand the lane, choose the commercial route, and preserve the same founder identity through signup and recovery.
+The public Demo path follows the site: inspect the report, choose the $9 validation, and preserve the same founder identity through upgrade and recovery.

 Priority 1